nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 For Deadline and Event, any TIME related fields must be in the format HHmm, where HH should only be between 00 and 23 and mm should only be between 00 and 59. <br><br>

-For Event, the START_TIME must be earlier than the END_TIME.
+For Event, the START_TIME must be earlier than the END_TIME. <br><br>

+Editing a Task to another already existing task will result in an error.

 </div>